tomjoht/tomjoht.github.io/_restapicourse/docapis_doc_parameters.md

 <img src="{{ "/images_api/ebayparam2.png" | prepend: site.baseurl }}" alt="eBay parameters" />

-But also, when you click a parameter value in the sample request, you go to a page that provides more details about that parameter value, such as the [ItemFilter](http://developer.ebay.com/DevZone/finding/CallRef/types/ItemFilter.html).
+But the sample request also contains links to each of the parameters.
+When you click a parameter value in the sample request, you go to a page that provides more details about that parameter value, such as the [ItemFilter](http://developer.ebay.com/DevZone/finding/CallRef/types/ItemFilter.html).
 This is likely because the parameter values are more complex and require more explanation.

 The same parameter values might be used in other requests as well, so this facilitates re-use.
 Even so, I dislike jumping around to other pages for the information I need.

-### Swagger UI's approach
+## Swagger UI's approach

 Is the display from the [Swagger UI](http://idratherbewriting.com/pubapis_swagger/) any better?
-Not really.

 The [Swagger UI](https://github.com/swagger-api/swagger-ui) reads the Swagger spec file and displays it in the visual format that you see with examples such as the [Swagger Petstore](http://petstore.swagger.io/).

 The Swagger UI lets you toggle between an "Example Value" and a "Model" view for both responses and request body parameters.

 The Example Value shows a sample of the syntax along with examples.
 When you click the Model (yellow box) in the [/Pet (POST) endpoint](http://petstore.swagger.io/#!/pet/addPet), Swagger inserts the content in the `body` parameter box.
-Here's the Pet POST endpoint Model Schema:
+Here's the Pet POST endpoint's Example Value:

 ```json
 {